Integrability conditions for space-time stochastic integrals: Theory and applications: Introduction

-However, whether $H$ is integrable w.r.t. $M$ or not, depends on whether \beq \lim_{r\to0} \sup \left\{\bbe\left[\left|\int S\,\dd M\right|\wedge 1\right]\colon |S|\leq |rH|, S\text{ is a simple integrand}\right\}=0 \eeq or not, a property which is hard to check.
+or not, a property which is hard to check.
 Thus, the aim of this paper is to characterize \eqref{L0crit} in terms of equivalent conditions, which can be verified in concrete situations.
 In the purely temporal case, this subject is addressed in \citep{Basse13}.
 The result there is obtained by using the local semimartingale characteristics corresponding to a random measure.
-Our approach parallels this method, but it turns out that the notion of characteristics in the space-time setting is much more complex.
-We will show that, if $M$ has different times of discontinuity (cf. Definition~\ref{rmclasses} below), we can associate a characteristic triplet to it consisting of strict random measures (cf. Definition~\ref{ranmeas}(3)) that are jointly $\si$-additive in space and time.
+Our approach parallels this method, but it turns out that the notion of characteristics in the space--time setting is much more complex.
+We will show that, if $M$ has different times of discontinuity (cf. Definition~\ref{rmclasses} below), we can associate a characteristic triplet to it consisting of strict random measures (cf. Definition~\ref{ranmeas}(3)) that are jointly $\si $-additive in space and time.
 Moreover, we will determine the characteristics of stochastic integral processes, which is more involved than in the temporal case, since a concept is needed to merge space and time appropriately.
-Having achieved this step, integrability conditions in the same fashion as in \citep{Basse13,Rajput89} can be given for space-time integrals.
-We will also compare our results with those of \citep{Rajput89} and \citep{Walsh86}.
+Having achieved this step, integrability conditions in the same fashion as in \citep{Basse13,Rajput89} can be given for space--time integrals.
+We will also compare our results to those of \citep{Rajput89}, \citep{Walsh86} and \citep{Jacod03}.

 Applications of our theoretical results will be chosen from the class of ambit processes